brackeen/ok-file-formats/README.md

 * **CSV** - Reads Comma-Separated Values files.
 * **MO** - Reads gettext MO files.

-The files do not depend on one another, and there are no dependencies on external libraries.
+The files do not depend on one another.
 If all you need is to read a PNG file, just grab `ok_png.h` and `ok_png.c` and you're good to go.

 ## Example: Decode PNG